 Katelyn was a four-year member of the volleyball team, a Scecina Student Ambassador, and a member of the Academic Super Bowl team, Crusaders for Life, National Honor Society and the Red and Gold Going Green Club.
 She also participates in the Spring Musical.

 Her favorite class was ACP Chemistry.
 ACP courses provide college curriculum in conjunction with Indiana University.

 “It is challenging and pushes me to think abstractly,” Katelyn said.
 “And it directly relates to what I want to do.”

 Playing volleyball for the Crusaders was one of her most memorable experiences.
 “I’ve played since fourth grade, so it’s something I love to do,” she said.
 “It was also a great way to make memories and friends.
 Also, it was my way to de-stress from my classes and have fun.”

-Andrew, the son of Jason and Ruth Smith, is looking at attending either IUPUI or the U.S. Air Force Academy and majoring in mechanical engineering technology.
+Andrew, the son of Jason and Ruth Smith, will attend the U.S. Air Force Academy and major in mechanical engineering technology.
 He also is a Holy Spirit parishioner and school graduate.

 “Scecina gave me the opportunity to form new friendships, prepare me for my future, and it helped me be more involved in the school community,” Andrew said.

 Andrew was a kicker with the Crusaders football team, wrestled all four years and also played soccer.
 He’s a National Honor Society member and part of Scecina’s Bowling Club.